 At the main entrance to Patan Durbar Square, we see a beautiful octagonal stone temple Chyasin Dewal (the word ‘Chyasin’ means eight-sided about its octagonal structure) dedicated to lord Krishna.
 The temple was built in 1723 by Yogamati, the daughter of King Yoganarendra Malla.

-It is said that the temple was built in memory of the 32 women of king Yoganarendra Malla, who committed satis after the king's death (sati was an ancient inhumane practice in which a widow had to self-immolate during the funeral ceremony of her deceased husband).
+It is said that the temple was built in memory of the 32 women of King Yoganarendra Malla, who committed satis after the king’s death (sati was an ancient inhumane practice in which a widow had to self-immolate during the funeral ceremony of her deceased husband).
 Later Prime Minister Chandra Shamsher, on 8th July 1920 A.D. ended the custom of sati in Nepal.

 Taleju Bell